netdata/go.d.plugin/modules/isc_dhcpd/README.md

 ## Configuration

-Edit the `go.d/isc_dhcpd.conf` configuration file using `edit-config` from the Agent's [config directory](/docs/step-by-step/step-04.md#find-your-netdataconf-file), which is typically at `/etc/netdata`.
+Edit the `go.d/isc_dhcpd.conf` configuration file using `edit-config` from the Netdata [config directory](https://learn.netdata.cloud/docs/configure/nodes), which is typically at `/etc/netdata`.

 ```bash
 cd /etc/netdata # Replace this path with your Netdata config directory